lagdo/dbadmin-app/README.md

 The UI is built with the [HTML UI Builder](https://github.com/lagdo/ui-builder) package, and generated with the [Bootstrap 5 HTML UI Builder](https://github.com/lagdo/ui-builder-bootstrap5) adapter package.

 The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).
-The original code was separated into multiple Composer packages, and refactored to take advantage of the latest PHP features: namespaces, interfaces, dependency injection, and so on.
+The original code was separated into multiple Composer packages, and refactored to take advantage of advanced PHP features: namespaces, interfaces, dependency injection, and so on.

 ## License